krlmlr/plogr/README.md

 Example
 -------

-This is a basic example which shows you how to solve a common problem:
+The code shows a small usage example and a demo which we'll call from R below.
+For further details consult the [plog documentation](https://github.com/SergiusTheBest/plog#readme).

 ``` cpp
 // [[Rcpp::depends(plogr)]]